oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

     ![Click Timeline](images/apply-changes.png " ")

-## Task 2: Invoke the OCI Vision REST Data Source through a Page Process
+## Task 2: Invoke the OCI Vision REST Data Source for Image Classification

-In this task, you create a page process to invoke the OCI Vision REST Data Source implemented in the previous task.
+In this task, you create a page process to invoke the OCI Vision REST Data Source for image classification implemented in the previous task.

-1. Navigate to the application homepage by clicking on the **Application ID**.
+1. Navigate to the application homepage by clicking the **Application ID**.

    ![Click Timeline](images/click-app-id11.png " ")